Zephyr1022/SDOH-N2C2-UTSA/README.md

-## A Comprehensive Pipeline for Extracting Social Determinants of Health from EHRs
+## A marker-based neural network system for extracting social determinants of health

 Code for Extracting-Social-Determinants-of-Health-N2C2
 The prediction task A, B, and C involves identifying trigger and argument spans, normalizing arguments, and predicting links between trigger and argument spans.